devmount/third-stats/README.md

 To properly recognize emails as *sent*, make sure to configure all email adresses you write from as identities for your email account.
 You can do so under *account settings* > select your account > click button *more identities* at the bottom and add or modify identities as you need.

+Also keep in mind, that the processing of large mailboxes can take a lot of time.

 ## Features

 - Total numbers of emails and folders for all of your Thunderbird accounts